 Suggestions boxes are well-intentioned but outdated concepts when it comes to employee engagement.
 Having a suggestion box and inviting employees to submit their ideas is well and good, but the lack of follow-up is a major reason why employees don’t bother posting their suggestions

 In fact, among some circles, the suggestion box has been sarcastically deemed as “the place where good ideas go to die.”
 Thus in today’s digital age, HR professionals need to think outside the box in order to better engage with their employees.

-With a HR management system like IQDynamics, HR professionals are able to keep track of suggestions and complaints submitted by employees.
-Hence from here, they are better able to follow-up with their employees in order to take corrective action of any kind.
-Nothing destroys an employee’s initiative then seeing his/her feedback being ignored outright.
+With an HR management system like IQDynamics, HR professionals are able to keep track of suggestions and complaints submitted by employees.
+Hence from here, they are better able to follow up with their employees in order to take corrective action of any kind.
+Nothing destroys an employee’s initiative than seeing his/her feedback being ignored outright.

 While providing employees with the means to provide genuine feedback is well and good, leaders within the organization must also be able to accept employee feedback.
 Upwards feedback can be a challenge for some managers, and as was seen in the scenario above, some leaders are unwilling and unable to accept negative feedback.

 Hence as HR professionals, we have a responsibility to ensure that members of the leadership team are receptive to employee feedback.
 Through a concerted effort between the leadership team and the HR department, this outdated mindset can be changed.
 All of which can only be done through a combination of training, continuous feedback, and coaching.

 Recognizing the need to educate current and future leaders, our HR software has been specially designed with a variety of talent development and management modules that offer a variety of training programs to develop managers and leaders.